Carpeted Floor Mats, Interior Carpet Flooring and Trunk

 After researching how to install new carpets for your vehicle, I found buying kits can start at $250 upward, and doesn't cover the cost to have a professional install them.
 The dealership doesn't always offer OEM carpets for cars that are older than ten years old, but if you are lucky and can get your exact carpet match, the expense could be closer to a one thousand dollars.
 So, it's essential to maintain what you have, especially if you intend to keep your vehicle for many years.
 Let's see how Powerizer Complete can do to get your carpets clean and remove odors at the same time.

 Carpets get dirty, but you're probably asking does Powerizer clean carpets too?
 When our chemist was developing Powerizer, we knew it worked on laundry and dishes, but we wanted to know just how effective it was on cleaning carpet.
 To get a straight answer, we hired an independent third-party laboratory called Sterling Labs to see how Powerizer held up against the number one household carpet cleaner on the market.
-Powerizer did better in the areas of removing stains like dog feces, pet urine, ketchup, coffee, wine, and dirt.
+Powerizer did better in the areas of removing dog feces, pet urine stains, ketchup, coffee, wine, and dirt.
 However, please don't take our word for it, try it for yourself.
 Your car presents the perfect opportunity for proving our theory.
 Let's walk through the path of least resistance.

 Here is what you will need: